adamgligor/adamgligor.github.io/_posts/2020-08-19-hair-clipper-attachment.md

 A hobby grade 3d printer can be useful around the house specially if you're into DIY stuff.

 Saturday ...
-I needed a haircut, I could go to the hair dresser and be done with it, but I am lasy.
-I have hair clipper and I could cut it myself faster but it does not have a large enough attachment.
-I could order a propper hair cliper but then why make it easy.
-I have a 3d printer so i'm going to build the attachment myself.
+I need a haircut, I could go to the hair dresser or try something new.
+I have hair clipper but it does not have a large enough attachment.
+I'm going to build a new attachment myself and 3d print it.

 **The plan**